Dreaker75/re-emerald/README.md

       - Graveler - Earthquake
       - Haunter - Shadow Ball
  - Defeating the Elite Four now resets a few daily events like gifts and the Lillycove lottery
- - All static Pokemon will now respawn the following day if they were defeated (This is also affected by defeating the Elite Four)
+ - All Legendary Pokemon (Including the roamer) will now respawn the following day if they are defeated (This is also affected by defeating the Elite Four)
- - Sudowoodo will also respawn if it has been captured, allowing for multiples to be caught in a single file
+ - Sudowoodo will respawn every day whether it was defeated or caught
  - Releasing a Legendary Pokemon will clear its CAUGHT flag, allowing them to be caught again starting the following day
  - Move Pokemon and Item options in the PC now appear before Withdraw and Deposit Pokemon like in newer games